 Amy Magnotta, CFA, Senior Investment Manager

-- Reflationary fiscal policies: With the new administration and an all‐Republican government, we expect fiscal policy expansion in 2017, including tax cuts, repatriation of foreign sourced profits, and infrastructure spending, as well as a more benign regulatory environment.
+- Reflationary fiscal policies: With the new administration and an all‐Republican government, we expect fiscal policy expansion in 2017, including tax cuts, repatriation of foreign sourced profits, increased infrastructure and defense spending, and a more benign regulatory environment.

 However, risks facing the economy and markets remain, including:

-- Risk of policy mistake: In the U.S. the subsequent path of rates is uncertain and may not be in line with market expectations, which could lead to increased volatility.
-Should inflation expectations move significantly higher, there is also the risk that the Fed falls behind the curve.
+- Risk of policy mistake: The Federal Reserve has begun to slowly normalize monetary policy, but the future path of rates is still unclear.
+Should inflation move significantly higher, there is also the risk that the Fed falls behind the curve.
 The ECB and the Bank of Japan could also disappoint market participants, bringing the credibility of central banks into question.

-The technical backdrop of the market has improved, as have credit conditions, helped by the favorable macroeconomic environment.
-We have also seen some reacceleration in earnings growth.
+The technical backdrop of the market is favorable, credit conditions are supportive, and we have started to see some acceleration in economic growth.
 So far Trump’s policies are being seen as pro‐growth, and investor confidence has improved.
+We expect higher

 A PDF version of Amy’s commentary is available to download from the Brinker Capital Resource Center.
 Find it here >>

 Source: Brinker Capital.
 Views expressed are for informational purposes only.
 Holdings subject to change.
 Not all asset classes referenced in this material may be represented in your portfolio.
 Indices are unmanaged and an investor cannot invest directly in an index.
 All investments involve risk including loss of principal.
 Fixed income investments are subject to interest rate and credit risk.
 Foreign securities involve additional risks, including foreign currency changes, political risks, foreign taxes, and different methods of accounting and financial reporting.